For an index of the actors and actresses who have a dedicated page, see here.

 - He already had a dog, a Great Dane called Puppy, in series one as seen in "Ashes of Roses", where a big dog enters Dr. Keel's surgery with Steed.
 This first Great Dane - the dog's real name was "Juno"- was female like all other dogs of Steed.
 Later in the episode, Keel asks an injured Steed if he can do anything for him.
 Steed answers:

-What a marvelous dog.
+What a marvellous dog.
 I used to have one myself.
 They need an awful lot of exercise of course.

 - During the Cathy Gale era, he owned four different dogs: Freckles and Sheba were Steed's pets in series 2, followed by another Great Dane (Junia, the sister dog of Juno from series 1) and the third Great Dane Katie in series 3.